retifrav/python-scripts/README.md

 ## coub-likes-list

 Getting a list of liked [coubs](https://coub.com/).
+Created for [this issue/question](https://github.com/HelpSeeker/CoubDownloader/issues/11).

-Before running it, replace the following:
+Before running the script, replace the following:

 - `aythenticationCookie`: your actual `Cookie` HTTP header value, you get it from the browser console;
 - `whereToSaveLikesList`: path to the file where to save the list of links of your liked coubs;